Fraser Field: Field structure

+Since 2022, Fraser Field has featured a fully artificial turf surface, manufactured and installed by FieldTurf.

-The infield of Fraser Field is artificial turf manufactured and installed by Pro Grass LLC, while the outfield is natural grass.
+Before 2022, the infield of was artificial turf manufactured and installed by Pro Grass LLC, while the outfield was natural grass.
 A drain system serves the infield and basepaths, but standing water can accumulate in the outfield from heavy rains even early in the day.

 The artificial turf was redone for the 2015 baseball season, finally omitting the Spirit logo denoting the previous franchise.

 Beyond left field is the adjacent Manning Field, which succeeded the old Manning Bowl.
 The site of the bowl became the main parking lot for both Manning and Fraser.
 Ample on-street parking is also available, and the Spirit arranged with neighborhood businesses for the use of their parking lots in the evening.

 The main gate and clubhouse are on Western Avenue, behind the grandstand.
 A secondary admission gate is adjacent to the left-field bullpen.
 It serves the main parking lot but requires fans to walk around the outfield.
 A third gate, adjacent to the right-field bullpen, has not been used in the Navigators era.